Written by Silvia Kotanidis and Giulio Sabbati (updated on January 2022).

-The Conference’s multilingual platform is a hub giving European citizens and European civil society organisations the opportunity to share ideas on the future of Europe, and to host and attend events.
-It will act as a repository of contributions and documents, and as an interactive tool to share and debate ideas of citizens.
+The conference’s multilingual platform is a hub giving European citizens and European civil society organisations the op-portunity to share ideas on the future of Europe, and to host and attend events.
+It acts as a repository of contributions and documents, and as an interactive tool to share and debate ideas of citizens.
 The platform is open to citizens, civil society, social partners, other stakeholders, public authorities at EU and national, regional, local level.

 European Citizens’ Panels

 These are vital bodies of the Conference, tasked with debating issues that matter to citizens.
-The composition of European citizens’ panels (± 200 citizens chosen at random) will be transnational and representative of the EU population, not only with respect to gender but also age, socio-economic background, geographic origin and level of education, with 1/3 of participants between 16 and 25 years of age.
-The European citizens’ panels will hold debates, including on the basis of contributions from the digital platform, and feed into the discussion of the Conference plenary with recommendations for the EU institutions to follow up.
-Four thematic citizens’ panels are planned: i) European democracy/values, rights, rule of law, security; ii) climate change, environment/health; iii) stronger economy, social justice, jobs/education, youth, culture, sport/digital transformation; and iv) EU in the world/migration.
+The composition of European cit-izens’ panels (± 200 citizens chosen at random) is transnational and representative of the EU population, not only with respect to gender but also age, socio-economic background, geographical origin and level of education, with 1/3 of participants between 16 and 25 years of age.
+The European citizens’ panels hold debates, including on the basis of contributions from the digital platform, and feed into the discussion of the Conference plenary with recommendations for the EU institutions to fol-low up.
+Four thematic citizens’ panels have been set up: i) European democracy/values, rights, rule of law, security; ii) climate change, environment/health; iii) stronger economy, social justice, jobs/education, youth, culture, sport/digital transforma-tion; and iv) EU in the world/migration.

-European citizens’ panels will meet in deliberative sessions, in different locations and will be dedicated to specific themes.
-Member States (at national, regional or local level) and other stakeholders (civil society, social partners or citizens) may organise additional citizens’ panels under the umbrella of the Conference, provided they respect the Conference Charter in full.
+European citizens’ panels meet in deliberative sessions, in different locations and are dedicated to specific themes.
+Member States (at national, regional or local level) and other stakeholders (civil society, social partners or citizens) may organise addi-tional citizens’ panels under the umbrella of the Conference, provided they respect the Conference Charter in full.

-The Conference is under the tripartite authority of the Presidents of the European Parliament, Council of the EU and Commission, respectively David Sassoli, Janez Janša, representing the Slovenian Presidency of the Council until 31 December 2021, and Ursula von der Leyen.
-Based on the rotation established by Council Decision, the Presidency of the Council was previously held by Portugal (1 January–30 June 2021) and will next be held by France (1 January–30 June 2022).
+The Conference is under the tripartite authority of the Presidents of the European Parliament, Council of the EU and European Commission, respectively Roberta Metsola (following the late David Sassoli), Emmanuel Macron, representing the French Presidency of the Council which runs until 30 June 2022, and Ursula von der Leyen.
+Based on the rotation established by Council Decision, the Presidency of the Council was previously held by Portugal (1 January–30 June 2021) and then by Slove-nia (1 July–31 December 2021).
 The tripartite Presidency of the Conference is the ultimate body to which the final outcome of the Conference will be reported, so that each institution may provide the appropriate follow-up in accordance with their own competences.

-The plenary comprises a total of 449 representatives, from the three institutions (Commission, Council of the EU and Parliament), national parliaments, citizens’ panels, the European Committee of the Regions (CoR), European Economic and Social Committee (EESC), national events or panels, social partners and civil society, and as of July, elected local and regional representatives.
-The High Representative of the Union for Foreign Affairs and Security Policy will be invited when the international role of the EU is discussed.
+The plenary comprises a total of 449 representatives, from the three institutions (Commission, Council of the EU and Parlia-ment), national parliaments, citizens’ panels, the European Committee of the Regions (CoR), European Economic and Social Committee (EESC), national events or panels, social partners and civil society, and as of July, elected local and regional repre-sentatives.
+The High Representative of the Union for Foreign Affairs and Security Policy is invited when the international role of the EU is discussed.
 Other stakeholders and experts may also be invited.

-The plenary will discuss issues and recommendations coming from national and European citizens’ panels as well as input from the digital platform, grouped by themes.
-Debates will be open, without a predetermined outcome and without limiting topics to pre-defined policy areas.
+The plenary discusses issues and recommendations coming from national and European citizens’ panels as well as input from the digital platform, grouped by themes.
+Debates are open, without a predetermined outcome and without limiting topics to pre-defined policy areas.
 The plenary decides on a consensual basis (at least between the Parliament, Council, Commission and the national parliaments) on the proposals to be put forward to the Executive Board.
-The latter is responsible for drafting the final report of the Conference, in full collaboration and in full transparency with the Plenary, which will be published on the digital platform and sent to the Joint Presidency for concrete follow-up.
+The latter is responsible for drafting the final report of the Conference, in full collaboration and in full transparency with the plenary, which will be published on the digital platform and sent to the Joint Presidency for concrete follow-up.

 A common secretariat composed of equal numbers of staff of the European Parliament, General Secretariat of the Council and the Commission, assists the Executive Board in the organisation of the Conference plenary and the European citizens’ panels.